WAITING LIST: An African Union for the Future

 The Swedish Institute of International Affairs (UI), The Nordic Africa Institute and the Embassy of the Republic of Rwanda, held a seminar with two members of the Reform Advisory Committee where the state of the AU was discussed, as well as its roadmap and implementation to reform the organization.

 Cristina Duarte, Former Minister for Finance and Planning of Cabo Verde, and member of the AU Reforms Advisory Committee

 Johannes Oljelund, Director-General for International development cooperation, Sweden’s Ministry of Foreign Affairs

 Iina Soiri, Director of The Nordic Africa Institute

-The seminar will be moderated by Mats Karlsson, former Director of UI.
+The seminar was moderated by Mats Karlsson, former Director of UI.

 Opening remarks by Christine Nkulikiyinka, Ambassador of the Republic of Rwanda to Sweden.